Teralix42/OuroboAI/README.md

 ├── sandbox.py # Handles mutation, validation, evaluation, and iteration logic ├── ide.py # Utility functions to help the UI build the IDE, where you can create/modify RSI AI's ├── ui.py # Creates the UI and handles its events
-└── README.md # What you're reading
+├── README.md # What you're reading
+└── sessions # Where saves are stored

 ---